 Under the agreement, the EU have eliminated tariffs on imports of U.S. live and frozen lobster products; lobster meat and processed products of Chapter 16 are not subject to this agreement.
 The EU has eliminated these tariffs on a Most Favored Nation (MFN) basis, retroactive on August 1, 2020.
-The suspension of tariffs is for a period of five years and the European Commission will initiate procedures aimed at making the tariff changes permanent.
-The United States have reduced by 50% its tariff rates on certain products exported by the EU worth an average annual trade value of \$160 million, including certain prepared meals, certain crystal glassware, surface preparations, propellant powders, cigarette lighters and lighter parts.
-The U.S. tariff reductions operate under an MFN basis and retroactive on August 1, 2020.
+The suspension of tariffs is for a period of five years ending on July 31, 2025.

 For more information on this agreement and potential reclaim of duties, contact the NOAA EU Office.